 GREEN VALLEY, Ariz.
-(KGUN) — In a show of gratitude and respect, the students of Continental Middle School hosted a veterans appreciation event for the nearly 4,000 veterans living in the Green Valley area.
+(KGUN) — In a show of gratitude and respect, the students of Continental School District hosted a veterans appreciation event for the nearly 4,000 veterans living in the Green Valley area.

 Organized by the school's Continental Builder’s Club, the celebration was a moving tribute to the veterans, with activities designed to acknowledge the dedication and sacrifices made by those who served.